 In addition, an impervious cover reduction action plan (RAP) has also been completed for Frenchtown.
 An impervious cover reduction action plan is meant to provide the municipality with a blueprint for implementing green infrastructure practices that will reduce the impact of stormwater runoff from impervious surfaces.
 These projects can be implemented by a wide variety of people such as Boy Scouts, Girl Scouts, school groups, faith-based groups, social groups, watershed groups, and other community groups.
 Additionally, development projects that are in need of providing off-site compensation for stormwater impacts can use the projects in this plan as a starting point.
 The municipality can quickly convert this impervious cover reduction action plan into a stormwater mitigation plan and incorporate it into the municipal stormwater control ordinance.

-Links are provided to the impervious cover assessment (ICA), impervious cover reduction action plan (RAP), and RAP web map completed to date for Frenchtown.
+Links are provided to the impervious cover assessment (ICA), impervious cover reduction action plan (RAP), feasibility study, and RAP web map completed to date for Frenchtown.